-The 14C VHHP development will be subject to a Housing Commission loan's Declaration of Covenants and Restrictions, in addition to applicable tax credit and bond regulatory agreements that will restrict affordability of 80 units for 55 years.
+The 14th and Commercial development will be subject to a Housing Commission loan's Declaration of Covenants and Restrictions, in addition to applicable tax credit and bond regulatory agreements that will restrict affordability of 323 units for 55 years.
 The HOME program's funds will have affordability and rent restrictions for 20 years.
-The 14C VHHP development will have 40 units for low- and very low- income tenants, 24 units will be permanent supportive housing for very low-income individuals experiencing homelessness in the City of San Diego who will receive assistance through the Project-Based Housing Voucher program, who meet income criteria, and who are identified as most appropriate for permanent supportive housing for very low-income veterans experiencing chronic homelessness in the City of San Diego who will receive assistance through the City of San Diego who will receive assistance through the Project-Based Housing Voucher program, who meet income criteria, and who are identified as most appropriate for permanent supportive housing for very low-income veterans experiencing chronic homelessness in the City of San Diego who will receive rental assistance through Veterans Affairs Supportive Housing Project-Based Housing Vouchers, who meet income and VA criteria, and who are identified as most appropriate for permanent supportive housing through the Coordinated Entry System.
-The remaining one unit will be an unrestricted manager's unit.
+The 14th and Commercial development will have 323 units restricted to persons experiencing homelessness with incomes from 25 percent (estimated at \$17,050/year for a studio, one-person household) to 50 percent (\$43,800/year for a two bedroom, three-person household) of the San Diego Area Median Income (AMI).
+These units will include 230 permanent supportive housing units for very low- and low-income individuals experiencing homelessness in the City of San Diego who will receive assistance through the PBV program, who meet income criteria, and who are identified as most appropriate for permanent supportive housing through the Coordinated Entry System), 93 units for low- and very low- income tenants.
+The remaining three units will be unrestricted managers' units.
 Table 6 summarizes the affordability.

-On February 6, 2019, Housing Commission staff committed 270 federal PBVs and VASH PBVs for the combined two developments of 407 units, including 24 PBVs and 16 VASH PBVs for the 14C VHHP development.
-That voucher commitment is contingent upon completion of a successful subsidy layering review, environmental review clearance and execution of an Agreement to Enter into Housing Assistance Payment.
-Under the PBV program, the tenants' rent portion is determined by using the applicable minimum rent or a calculated amount based on their income level, whichever is higher, with the remainder being federally subsidized up to a gross rent level approved by the Housing Commission.
+On February 6, 2019, Housing Commission staff committed 270 federal PBVs and VASH PBVs for the combined two developments of 407 units, including 230 PBVs for the 14th and Commercial development.
+That vouchers commitment is contingent upon successful completion of a subsidy layering review, environmental review and execution of an Agreement to Enter into Housing Assistance Payment.
+Under this PBV program, the tenants' rent portion is determined by using the applicable minimum rent or a calculated amount based on their income level, whichever is higher, with the remainder being federally subsidized up to a gross rent level approved by the Housing Commission.
 The Housing Assistance Payment provides a rental subsidy for the development's residents.

-Unit Type (Housing Commission & CTCAC Restrictions) AMI Number of Units CTCAC Gross Rents Studio/one bath (350 square feet) 30% AMI 40 \$511 Studio/one bath (350 square feet) 60% AMI 36 \$1,022 One bedroom/one bath (570 square feet) 60% AMI 4 \$1,095 Subtotal residential units 80 Manager's unit 1 Total Units 81
+Unit Type (Housing Commission & CTCAC Restrictions) 4 N./T Number CTCAC (nousing commission & CICAC Restrictions) AMI of Units Gross Rents Studio/one bath (350 square feet) 25% AMI 60 \$426 Studio/one bath (350 square feet) 30% AMI 172 \$511 Studio/one bath (350 square feet) 35% AMI 49 \$596 One bedroom/one bath (570 square feet) 50% AMI 17 \$912 Two bedroom/one bath (830 square feet) 50% AMI 25 \$1,095 Subtotal residential units 323 Managers' units (one & two bedrooms) 3 Total Units 326